HarjotMangat/Autonomous_Navigation/README.md

 # Autonomous_Navigation
-A repository to hold my Master's Project on autnomous navigation with GA3C and multiple parallel instances of turtlebot3
+A repository to hold my Master's Project on autonomous navigation with GA3C and multiple parallel instances of turtlebot3

 # Setup